OnurKerimoglu/sales_forecasting/README.md

         - if remaining: category averaged price
         - if remaining: global average price

-#### Creating a monthly 'categorie sales' table
+#### Creating a monthly 'category sales' table
 With MonthlyData.create_categories_df_monthly method:
-- similar the first step of creating the items table, here we create a total category sales table by performing a grouby (on shop_id, item_category_id, Mperiod) & aggregate operation, by summing the amounts and averaging prices.
+- similar the first step of creating the items table, here we create a total category sales table by performing a groupby (on shop_id, item_category_id, Mperiod) & aggregate operation, by summing the amounts and averaging prices.
-- create a talbe with all possible shop_id-item-category_id-Mperiod combinations
+- create a table with all possible shop_id-item-category_id-Mperiod combinations
 - merge the two tables
 - Fill the NaN's (which arise for shop-category-Mperiod combinations that never occurred in the past transactions), for
     - 'amount': replacing with 0's (meaning 0 sales).